 NFT is a non-fungible token.
 These are cryptographic assets with a unique digital identity stored in the blockchain and help determine ownership of digital assets.

 In other words, NFT help represents digital assets in a permanent and verifiable way.
 They can be used to represent virtual items, game assets, land ownership, and many other digital assets in Metaverse.

 This is the most important hardware in Metaverse.
 The head gear is inbuilt with two display screens for both eyes and ear prices for hearing senses.
 Oculus, HTC, and Sony are some major players in VR head gear market.

 You might want to play cricket, tennis, or shake hands inside the Metaverse.
-You need to move your hands, legs or change your facial expression in the Metaverse.
+You need to move your hands, legs or change your facial expression in the ecosystem.
 Users would need controllers to do so.
 Haptic gloves, motion sensors and face detectors could be a major part of consumer facing hardware.

 There could be dozens of other technologies, consumer facing hardware and enterprise hardware for better interaction through the Metaverse.
 These components are expected to develop with the requirements and imagination of creators.

 Metaverse Framework— Merging the Physical with the Virtual World

 To have a better bird eye view of Metaverse and its true potential, we need to integrate different technologies that we have today.
 As mentioned earlier, Metaverse is only a vision till now, there is no specific definition or parameter to define what is Metaverse and what isn’t.